Brob2nd/Smash-Remix-Debugged/readme.md

 # Smash Remix Debugged
 *A Smash Remix Mod Made by Brobgonal Second*

 Smash Remix Debugged is a mod for the Super Smash Bros.
-64 mod, Smash Remix, this mod's purpose is to work as a template for future Smash Remix mods, adding things like inaccessible features now being accessible, such as Sandbag, some stages and certain inaccessible songs (such as the Game Boy Land ones, All-star Rest Area, SMB2 Boss or Menu music) now being able to play in all stages.
+64 mod, Smash Remix, this mod's purpose is to work as a template for future Smash Remix mods, adding things like inaccessible features now being accessible, such as Sandbag, some inaccessible stages (like Soccer or Home-Run Contest) and songs (such as Menu music, for example) now being able to play in all stages.

 It also adds some extra content, such as the Tap Jump option, Extended VS Match Stats, Z Cancel Guide, Volume settings, New Songs, More songs for some stages and 4 Tournament Stage Pages with a list of viable stages for Tourney, and more.